RIVM-bioinformatics/juno-cgmlst/README.md

 ## Issues

+* ChewBBACA can be very slow so for large datasets it is necessary to give the pipeline extra time to process samples.
+This means that it needs to run with the `-w` or `--time-limit` argument.
+The default is 60 (minutes) but for large datasets (more than 30 samples) it should be increased accordingly.
 * All default values have been chosen to work with the RIVM Linux environment, therefore, there might not be applicable to other environments (although they should work if the appropriate arguments/parameters are given).
 * ChewBBACA has some inherent 'issues' that are known:
     - The analysis of separate samples is not completely parallelized.
 ChewBBACA tries to optimize the analysis but many steps have to be shared between samples. **ChewBBACA blocks the directory with the database** so that **two different analyses cannot be done using the same database at the same time**.
 This has a reason and that is that if a new allele is found in your dataset, ChewBBACA ensures that a new allele number gets assigned to it and that this one is not concurrently assigned by another running process in the same database.
 However, this feature can be really problematic for databases where multiple people might be using the pipeline at the same time (as may be the case at the RIVM).
 You cannot put samples running in parallel (which might be only moderately more efficient anyway because of the shared steps which are long anyway) and more importantly, two people cannot be running an analysis at the same time.
 This includes automated runs in which samples from different genera, such as _Shigella_  and _Escherichia_ will be processed at the same time and both will be running the same cgMLST scheme but would interfere with each other causing the crash of one of them.